logseq/docs/db-version.md

 On desktop, it is easy to modify an existing DB graph with a script and see the change in Logseq.
 To do so:

-1. Press Cmd-S to persist a graph to `~/logseq/graphs/GRAPH-NAME/db.sqlite`.
+1. Press `Cmd-S` to persist a graph to `~/logseq/graphs/GRAPH-NAME/db.sqlite`.
 2. Modify the db.sqlite with a nbb-logseq script.
 3. Update the app to use the modified db.sqlite by using the `Replace graph with its db.sqlite file` dev command.

 ## Additional Links
+* https://discuss.logseq.com/t/introducing-newtags-with-examples/32310 - Helpful tutorial on new tags
-* https://github.com/C0ntr0lledCha0s/logseq-template-graph - Example graph with useful properties and tags
+* https://github.com/C0ntr0lledCha0s/logseq-template-graph - Example graph with useful properties and tags.
+Import graph as EDN.